hienptx/42_minishell/README.md

+//  SIGNAL
+// Ctrl-D exit shell ->
+// Ctrl-C Signal Interrupt - signum=SIGINT
+// Ctrl-\ does nothing - signum=SIGQUIT

+// BUILT-IN
+// ◦echo with option -n
+// ◦cd with only a relative or absolute path
+// ◦pwd with no options
+// ◦export with no options
+// ◦unset with no options
+// ◦env with no options or arguments
+// ◦exit with no options

+// APPROACH
+// Parsecmd - recursive descent parser, also means Top-Down Parser
+// ‘|’, ‘&’, ‘;’, ‘(’, ‘)’, ‘<’, or ‘>’.
+// runcmd - walk the tree recursively. "execute" the nodes, create child processes as needed

+// Signal handler for SIGINT (^C)

 How does Shell execute a normal program (Linux, Shell, SH, and development)?

 the shell scans the command line and breaks it up into tokens, making substitutions as it goes